 Effective listening is the key to setting the stage for positive learning experiences for youth as you help them navigate their choices.
 You can create an atmosphere for growth by building self-awareness.
 Recognizing your own communication style will help you consider how to best engage youth in conversations about healthy choices and self-care.

 Join us to explore tools and concepts of active listening combined with real youth work stories and experiences.
 You’ll go beyond theories to learn how to connect and communicate with young people about healthy choices in ways they’ll be more open to.
 You’ll learn how to talk with youth, how to effectively listen when they respond, and be able to give youth tools to expand their own ways of thinking to better understand themselves.
-You’ll also consider challenges youth, particularly youth of color, may face when making healthy choices and how to break down those barriers.
+You’ll also consider challenges youth, particularly youth of color, may face when making healthy choices.

 Your Learning Objectives